ncorecco/ncorecco/README.md

 ---
 ## About Me:
-I am 26 years old and graduated in Computer Science from ETH Zurich, majoring in Machine Intelligence and minoring in Theoretical Computer Science.
+Master graduated in Computer Science from ETH Zurich, majoring in Machine Intelligence and minoring in Theoretical Computer Science.
 I am a curious person who enjoys understanding how algorithms and models work.
 I value teamwork and believe that collaboration and sharing ideas lead to better solutions.

 ## Some projects I've worked on recently: